felixpleiva/Hypoxia_tolerance_fishes/README.md

 # Hypoxia tolerance in fish varies with body size and genome size in a temperature-dependent manner

-This repository contains code and data needed to reproduce the manuscript: Verberk WCEP, Leiva FP, Sandkler JF, van del Pol I, Urbina M, Wilson R, McKenzie DJ .
+This repository contains code and data needed to reproduce the manuscript: Verberk WCEP, Leiva FP, Sandkler JF, van de Pol I, Urbina M, Wilson R, McKenzie DJ .
 Hypoxia tolerance in fish varies with body size and genome size in a temperature-dependent manner.

 ## Cite the repository as: